 Who hasn't been there?
 You find an amazing apple pie recipe and you've followed the directions to the letter.
-Your house smells amazing and you can't wait to take your pie out of the oven and devour it.
-Only, once your culinary masterpiece is finished baking, the apple slices you painstakingly cut to perfection have all turned into something that is best described as pulp.
+Your house smells amazing and you can't wait to take your dessert out of the oven and devour it.
+Only, once your culinary masterpiece is finished baking, the apple slices you painstakingly cut to perfection have all turned into something that is best described as a mushy pulp.

 Selecting the right apples for the job is half the battle.
 Currently, there are over 2,500 varieties of apples grown in the United States.
 That makes for a lot of different textures and flavor profiles.
 Knowing which apples are best for pies, sauces and savory dishes will go a long way in making your baking life easier.

 Since apples are in season right this minute, this guide will help make sure you're using one of fall's greatest fruits to its full potential.

 If you are planning on using your apples in a pie or tart you're going to want an apple that will hold its shape and not become a mushy mess in the heat of an oven.
 The most widely available — and widely used — apple here is a Granny Smith.
 Tart, crunch and firm, this apple not only holds its shape but keeps its texture, which makes it a baker's favorite.
 But there's no reason to to branch out.
 Here are three others you should try.